 Information for international students

-International students must have evidence of achieving an IELTS score of 7 and a score of at least 7 on each of the four aspects of this test.
+The minimum requirement for this course is Academic IELTS 7.0 and a score of at least 7 on each of the four aspects of this test.

 Fees and funding